Pages

 No. Yeats utters an 'Irish bull' which, however, was not pregnant.
 He says to an Indian Doctor ' An Englishman living in London in the reign of Richard the Second had he been shown translations from Petrarch or from Dante, would have found no books to answer his questions, but would have questioned some Florentine banker or Lombard merchant as I question you.

 Fuck off!
-Every Englishman knows that the guy you would talk to would be Geoffrey fucking Chaucer who translated bits of Petrarch and Dante.
+Every Englishman knows that the guy you needed to talk to would be Geoffrey fucking Chaucer who translated bits of Petrarch and Dante.
 Still, I suppose, back then, if you were a Mick, you had to pretend to be as thick as shit.
 You couldn't say 'to learn more about Tagore, I talked to the Professor of Bengali at London University.'
 People might remember that Yeats was a Protestant of sound Anglo-Saxon stock.
 He was merely pretending to be a leprechaun so as to make himself interesting.

 Yeats' aim is to make Tagore seem respectable,